 Antigens, Antibodies, and Transfusion Reactions

-Antigens are substances that the body does not recognize as belonging to the “self” and that therefore trigger a defensive response from the leukocytes of the immune system.
+Antigens are substances that may trigger a defensive response from leukocytes of the immune system if the body does not recognize the antigen as belonging to "self."
 (Seek more content for additional information on immunity.)
 Here, we will focus on the role of immunity in blood transfusion reactions.
 With RBCs in particular, you may see the antigens referred to as isoantigens or agglutinogens (surface antigens) and the antibodies referred to as isoantibodies or agglutinins.
 In this chapter, we will use the more common terms antigens and antibodies.

 Antigens are generally large proteins, but may include other classes of organic molecules, including carbohydrates, lipids, and nucleic acids.
 Following an infusion of incompatible blood, erythrocytes with foreign antigens appear in the bloodstream and trigger an immune response.
 Proteins called antibodies (immunoglobulins), which are produced by certain B lymphocytes called plasma cells, attach to the antigens on the plasma membranes of the infused erythrocytes and cause them to adhere to one another.

 - Because the arms of the Y-shaped antibodies attach randomly to more than one nonself erythrocyte surface, they form clumps of erythrocytes.
 This process is called agglutination.